 Basics of the N5 API for Java developers.
-This tutorial shows how to read and write array data and metadata using N5.
+This tutorial shows how to read and write n-dimensional image data and structured metadata into HDF5, N5, and Zarr containers using the N5 API.

 hdf5